CRWT 1170. Creative Writing Foundations. (4 Hours)

 Introduces students to the craft of writing personal narratives in diverse genres.
 Analyzes narratives that address themes of personal history, identity, and memory to identify storytelling techniques and representational strategies.
 Deploys these texts as models as students produce original pieces of creative writing that express their own complex identities.
 Investigates how personal narratives are published, marketed, and received.

-Prerequisite(s): ENGL 1102 (may be taken concurrently) with a minimum grade of C or ENGL 1111 (may be taken concurrently) with a minimum grade of C or ENGW 1102 (may be taken concurrently) with a minimum grade of C or ENGW 1111 (may be taken concurrently) with a minimum grade of C or ENGW 1113 (may be taken concurrently) with a minimum grade of C or ENGW 1114 (may be taken concurrently) with a minimum grade of C
+Prerequisite(s): ENGL 1102 (may be taken concurrently) with a minimum grade of C or ENGL 1111 (may be taken concurrently) with a minimum grade of C or ENGW 1102 (may be taken concurrently) with a minimum grade of C or ENGW 1111 (may be taken concurrently) with a minimum grade of C or WRIT 201M (may be taken concurrently) with a minimum grade of C or ENGW 1113 (may be taken concurrently) with a minimum grade of C or ENGW 1114 (may be taken concurrently) with a minimum grade of C

 Attribute(s): NUpath Creative Express/Innov